timjonaswechler/cpp-cmake-template/README.md

 - [📝 License](#-license)
 - [🛣️ Roadmap for Future Developments](#️-roadmap-for-future-developments)

-Absolutely!
-Let's expand on the **CMakeLists and CMakePresets Sections** with examples and further explanations to enhance understanding.

----

 # 🛠️ Setup and Usage Guide

 ## General Information on CMake